 Table of Contents

 Along with being easy to make, this sweet potato casserole soufflé is made with really simple ingredients.
-In fact, you probably have all of the sweet potato souffle ingredients that you need to make this recipe at home already!
+In fact, you probably have all of the ingredients that you need to make this recipe at home already!

-Anyway, here's what you'll need to make this souffle:
+Anyway, here's what you'll need to make it:

 - 2 cups sweet potato puree

-- 2 tbsp caster sugar (or granulated sugar)
+- 2 tablespoon caster sugar (or granulated sugar)

 - 1 egg